avinash-mishra/gender-classifier/README.md

 # gender-classifier
-Goal of this repo is to test different ml classifiers in a samll in memory dataset and predict gender
+Goal of this repo is to test different ml classifiers in a small in memory dataset and predict gender

 Pick the best classifier based on accuracy score